GitMubarak/hm-product-catalog/readme.txt

 Please go to HM Product Catalog menu, and add your desired Prodcuts.

+= Prodcut not showing Catalog wise =

+Please check the double/single quatation mark carefully.
+Don't copy paste.

+= Nothing showing at all!!! =

+flush_rewrite_rules() as soon as you register the custom post type.
+It appears that they have not been rewritten yet, that is, most probably, why you're getting an embarrassing message.
+Alternatively you can go to Settings -> Permalinks -> Save changes, which calls on flush_rewrite_rules() for you.

 == Screenshots ==

-1. Product showing at Frontpage
-2. Product details page
-3. Adding prodcut in admin section.
+1. Adding prodcut in admin section.
 Go to HM Product Catalog > Add New
-4. Using the shortcode in any page or post
+2. Using the shortcode in any page
+3. Displaying all products at front page
+4. Displaying 4 products with pagination
+5. Displying products of Clothing category
+6. A product details page

 == Changelog ==

+= 1.2 =
+* Product pagination added
+* Display with product limit added
+* Pagination styles added
+* Regular price and discounted price styles added
+* Product title font size increased
+* Product hover effect added
+* Responsive layout improved (for four products)
+* Code changes
+* Minor bug fixes

 = 1.1 =
 * New field added: Short Description, Weight, Status